grantdelacampa/SQL_Emulator/README.md

 # SQL_Emulator
-A SQL emulator written in PHP
+A SQL emulator written in Python